xebialabs/xl-release-kubernetes-operator/documentation/docs/manual/updating-configuration-files.md

 The files in the directory `conf` need to be updated on all replicated server nodes.
 :::

-Get info to list deploy master and worker pod names and statefulsets:
+Get info to list release pod names and statefulsets:
 ```shell
 kubectl get pod -o name
 kubectl get sts -o name